-Everyday the sun radiates energy down to the earth's surface.
-These rays of sunlight can be turned into several forms of renewable energies (excluding tidal and geothermal).
+Everyday, the sun radiates energy down to the earth's surface.
+These rays of sunlight can be turned into several forms of renewable energies.

-a naturally occurring source of energy that does not come from a fossil
+Renewables are a naturally occurring source of energy that do not come from fossil or nuclear based fuels.

 Photovoltaic systems operate using a principle known as the Photovoltaic effect.
-This effects allows solar pv panel to directly convert solar radiation into electricity.
+This effect allows solar PV panels to directly convert solar radiation into electricity.

 For further information visit DOE's Photovoltaic Technology Basics page.

-Building scale Active Solar Thermal systems typically involve the use of a solar collector.
+Residential scale Solar Thermal systems typically involve the use of a solar collector.
 These collectors contain tubes which hold a liquid that is heated by the sun and is used for domestic hot water.
-Solar thermal is also used on a utility scale (larger than building) to generate electricity.
-An example of a utility scale system is provided below.

 For further details on Residential Scale Solar Thermal visit HowStuffWorks.com's Solar Water Heaters page.